everlytic/push-notifications-documentation/push/no-sdk/readme.md

 ```

 ## Calling our API
-You will need to call the Everlytic API to record stats for the following:
+You will need to call the the System API to record stats for the following:
 - Subscribe (Call this when you need to subscribe a contact for Push Notifications)
 - Unsubscribe (Call this when you need to unsubscribe a contact from Push Notifications)
 - Deliveries (Call this when the notification gets displayed)